Liberdus/validator-dashboard/README.md

 1. In the validator dashboard, click the **Settings** icon.
 2. Uncheck the option for **Auto Restart Node** so that it does not join the network again after it is rotated out.
+3. Watch the dashboard to see when your node has stopped.

 ### Unstake LIB with Reward

-Once your validator node is stopped, you can proceed with unstaking the LIB and reward from your node.
+Once your validator node is stopped, you can proceed with withdrawing the staking and reward from your node.

 1. Open the [Liberdus wallet](https://liberdus.com/download/).
    - Sign In to the same account that you used when staking.